 Latent tuberculosis is a kind of disease that develops in individuals who have been exposed to TB but don’t show any symptoms.
 Latent infections are common, affecting up to 10% of the population.
-Latent tuberculosis progresses to active TB in around 10% of latent cases.
+Typically it will then progress to active TB in around 10% of latent cases.
 The primary signs of active TB include persistent cough with blood-containing sputum, fever, night sweats, and weight loss.
 When individuals who have active TB in their lungs cough, spit, talk, or sneeze, tuberculosis is spread through the air.

 Streptococcus is a bacteria that can cause various diseases, such as strep throat, scarlet fever, and flesh-eating disease.
 It is a leading cause of death in children under five years old.
 Streptococcus infection is transmitted by contact with respiratory secretions such as saliva, mucus, or blood.
 This may also spread through contaminated food or water.